What you need to know about driving in the country

 Your job as a good driver is to stay in control of how other drivers affect you.
 If someone's driving towards you in the middle of a narrow road to avoid potholes, slow down.
 Keep as far away from them as possible or tuck yourself into a passing place until they've stampeded past.

-If someone's tailgating you because they want you to go the full 60mph in a national speed limit (despite the numerous sharp bends, pissing rain and standing water), stick to your guns and let them overtake if they really must.
+If someone's tailgating you because they want you to go the full 60mph in a national speed limit (despite the numerous sharp bends, torrential rain and standing water), stick to your guns and let them overtake if they really must.

 Remember: the Highway Code still applies, wherever you are.
 Just because other people drive like idiots doesn't mean you have to.